Evaluating the impact of the COVID-19 pandemic on small-scale fisheries and its markets

 Safety measures against the COVID-19 pandemic have been particularly damaging for small-scale fishers’ livelihoods.
 An IIED-led project aims to evaluate the impacts and identify initiatives for small-scale fishers to build back better.

-Principal researcher and team leader, Shaping Sustainable Markets
+Senior researcher (inclusive blue economy), Shaping Sustainable Markets

 The COVID-19 crisis has resulted in unprecedented lockdowns worldwide, with devastating economic consequences.
 Fisheries and supply chains of fresh fish have been hit hard as seafood products are among the most highly traded foods globally, with 38% of total fish production (PDF) entering international trade.

 Restrictive measures against the pandemic, though necessary, are particularly damaging for small-scale fisheries.
 The sector is crucial to people’s nutrition, food security, sustainable livelihoods and wellbeing worldwide as it employs 90% of the people engaged in fisheries (around 36.7 million), with hundreds of million more engaged indirectly.

 This project is part of IIED’s work to support the International Year of Artisanal Fisheries and Aquaculture 2022 (IYAFA 2022), and it aims to evaluate the impacts COVID-19 has had on small-scale fishers globally, as well as identify solutions to move forward after the pandemic.

 What is IIED doing?

 IIED has joined forces with researchers from 33 countries around the globe to:

 - Assess the immediate impact of the COVID-19 pandemic on small-scale fisheries around the globe, and